NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 And the function that will be called instead of the original _BdsArchProtocol->Entry_:
 ![CustomBdsEntry function in VariableRuntimeDxe](../hydroph0bia-part2/hp2_custombdsentry.png)

-Huh, so it looks like the only thing that prevents us from setting custom AW variables is a global flag inside VariableRuntimeDxe that we need to find and flip from 1 back to 0 (let's call it _InsydeVariableLock_ then).
-Because _VariableRuntimDxe_ starts very early, it is almost always (not sure about every possible case, but it is true for every firmware I've tried so far) the very first driver that hooks _BdsArchProtocol->Entry_, meaning that once the protocol will get published, our hook will be the very last (as they are processed in LIFO order), meaning that if we locate _BdsArchProtocol_ from the callback discussed above, the _BdsArchProtocol->Entry_ there is our _CustomBdsEntry_.
+Huh, so it looks like the only thing that prevents us from setting custom Insyde AW variables is a global flag inside _VariableRuntimeDxe_ that we need to find and flip from 1 back to 0 (let's call it _InsydeVariableLock_ then).
+Because _VariableRuntimeDxe_ starts very early, it is almost always (not sure about every possible case, but it is true for every firmware I've tried so far) the very first driver that hooks _BdsArchProtocol->Entry_, meaning that once the protocol will get published, our hook will be the very last (as they are processed in LIFO order), meaning that if we locate _BdsArchProtocol_ from the callback discussed above, then the _BdsArchProtocol->Entry_ there is certainly our _CustomBdsEntry_.

 # Variable Lock?
-To trigger the firmware update process we need to somehow bypass write protection of _SecureFlashInfo_ variable, that is protected by _[VariableLockProtocol]( https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Include/Protocol/VariableLock.h)_.
+To trigger the firmware update process we need to somehow bypass write protection of _SecureFlashInfo_ variable, that is protected by _VariableLockProtocol_.
 This is what Intel wants that protocol to do:
 >  Variable Lock Protocol is related to EDK II-specific implementation of variables and intended for use as a means to mark a variable read-only after the event EFI_END_OF_DXE_EVENT_GUID is signaled.

-  As customary in UEFI land this is an **utter bullshit**, because one of the main uses of VariableLock is to lock _Setup_ variable, and locking it at EndOfDxe will make BIOS Setup application unusable.
-Instead, _BdsDxe_ locks all variables marked by _VariableLockProtocol->RequestToLock_ right before transferring control to the bootloader, which is late enough for all non-bootloader kinds of external things to already get executed.
+  As customary in UEFI land this is an **utter bullshit**, because one of the main uses of VariableLock is to lock _Setup_ variable, but locking it at EndOfDxe will make BIOS Setup application unusable.
+Instead _BdsDxe_ locks all variables marked by _VariableLockProtocol->RequestToLock_ right before transferring control to the bootloader, which is late enough for all non-bootloader kinds of external executables to already get executed.
 We don't want to mess with OptionROMs here just yet, but there's another obscure mechanism to run UEFI drivers early in BDS - [DriverXXXX](https://uefi.org/specs/UEFI/2.10_A/03_Boot_Manager.html):
   > Each Driver#### variable contains an EFI_LOAD_OPTION.
 Each load option variable is appended with a unique number, for example Driver0001, Driver0002, etc.

   > The DriverOrder variable contains an array of UINT16’s that make up an ordered list of the Driver#### variable.
 The first element in the array is the value for the first logical driver load option, the second element is the value for the second logical driver load option, etc. The DriverOrder list is used by the firmware’s boot manager as the default load order for UEFI drivers that it should explicitly load.